Appu33/Recipe-Project/README.md

 1️⃣ Project Overview

-This project implements a complete ETL + Analytics Pipeline using Firebase as the source system.
-It processes recipe data, user data, and interaction data, then performs cleaning, validation, normalization, and analytics.
+The Firebase Recipe Analytics Pipeline is a complete data engineering solution that:

+Extracts recipe, user, and interaction data from Firebase Firestore

+Cleans, transforms, and validates the data using Python

+Normalizes Firestore’s nested JSON into clean CSV datasets

+Generates powerful visual and statistical analytics

+Follows a modular, production-grade folder structure

+This project serves as a practical demonstration of ETL, NoSQL handling, and analytics in a real-world data engineering scenario.

 2️⃣ Features

-🔥 Integration with Firebase Firestore
+🔥 Seamless Firebase Firestore Integration

-🧱 Clean & normalized data modeling
+🧱 Normalized, analytics-friendly data modeling

-🔄 Full ETL (Extract → Transform → Validate → Load)
+🔄 Complete ETL Pipeline (Extract → Transform → Validate → Load)

-✔ Data quality checks
+✔️ Data quality and foreign key validation

-📊 Interactive analytics & charts
+📊 Analytics with charts and statistical summaries

-📁 Production-ready folder structure
+📁 Clean, production-ready folder architecture

-📄 Easy-to-read CSV outputs
+📝 Human-readable CSV exports

 3️⃣ Project Structure
 Recipeproject/